flyteorg/flyte/rsts/dive_deep/admin_service.rst

 - List

 Matchable resources
-A thorough background on :ref:`matchable resources <managing_customizable_resources>` explains their purpose and application logic.
+A thorough background on :ref:`matchable resources <howto-managing-customizable-resources>` explains their purpose and application logic.
 As a summary, these are used to override system level defaults for kubernetes cluster resource management, default execution values, and more all across different levels of specificity.

 These entities consist of: